M0ck4ry/RBML-Diff/README.md

 # RBML-Diff

-This repository is the official implementation of [RBML-Diff: Diffusion Model with Region-Boundary Mutual Learning for Polyp Seg- mentation]().
+This repository is the official implementation of [RBML-Diff: Diffusion Model with Region-Boundary Mutual Learning for Polyp Seg mentation]().

 Our implementation is based on the denoising diffusion repository from <a href="https://github.com/M0ck4ry/RBML-Diff">lucidrains</a>